UKHomeOffice/dq-tf-datafeeds/README.md

 ### main.tf

-This file has the basic components for EC2 instances
+This file has the basic components for VPC
-- Private subnet and route table association
+- Private subnets and route table associations

-- Two EC2 instances using the connectivity tester module
+### rds.tf

-- Security group for the SQL and Web server
+Deploys an RDS instance, security and database groups.

 ### outputs.tf